Prof. Michalis Kontopodis (CPsychol)

 - Founding Editor: Peter Lang Book Series: (Post-)Critical Global Childhood & Youth Studies

-Prof Kontopodis' scholarship is at the frontier of Global Childhood and Youth Studies with three foci: (a) addressing “from below” challenges related to global debt, poverty and marginalisation; (b) innovating pedagogies with digital technologies; (c) deciphering the multiple links between child health, ecology and technoscience.
+Prof Kontopodis's research is at the frontier of Global Childhood and Youth Studies with three foci: (a) addressing “from below” challenges related to global debt, poverty and marginalisation; (b) innovating pedagogies with digital technologies; (c) deciphering the multiple links between children’s wellbeing, ecology and education.
 In collaboration with a wide network of academics, practitioners, NGOs, youth organisations and policy makers, Prof Kontopodis conducts research on inclusive and equitable quality education, digital transformation and globalisation from below.
 His books, edited volumes and journal articles have been published in a few different languages; for further details please visit https://mkontopodis.wordpress.com/

 Recent projects include:

 Makerspaces in the Early Years: Enhancing Digital Literacy & Creativity.
 EU Marie Curie RISE.
 (PI: Prof. Jackie Marsh, University of Sheffield, 2017-2019).

 Imagens, Tecnologias e Infâncias/ Images, Technologies & Childhoods.
 Conselho Nacional de Desenvolvimento Científico e Tecnológico, Brazil.
 External Advisor/ Universidade Federal do Espírito Santo (2015-2017).